Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-People find connection through friendship, through sports or community.
-Other people get it through pets, or through art.
-Some may get it through meditation or by being in nature.
+People find connection through friendship, sports or community.
+Other people get it through pets or art.
+Some prefer meditation or by being in nature.
 Some can get it through their faith and through prayer.

-Now what about love?
+The trigger for many people wondering “Why do I do the things I do?” is that they are unhappy in their relationships.
 Here’s the thing: Most people settle.
 They settle for connection because love has scarred them.
 But connection is like crumbs when compared to true love.
 True love is absolute joy, comfort and passion.
-And on the scale from 0 to 10, it is a 10.
+And on the scale from zero to 10, it is a 10.
 Where are you?
-Most people are around a 4 or 6.
+Most people are around a four or six.
 They aren’t happy, but they aren’t unhappy enough to change and make it better.

 The first four needs are critical.
 They are essential.
 You will always find a way to meet each of these needs, but these alone will not fulfill you.
-If you truly want to be fulfilled, then you must meet these final two needs.
+If you truly want to be fulfilled, then you must meet these final two needs – growth and contribution.
 These are the needs of your spirit.
 That is not meant in a religious sense, but in the sense of who you are at your core.